Avanade/DevOpsHOL/feature-flag/README.md

 1. Commit your code to trigger a **Build**, followed by a **Release**

-1. Approve the release to all environments, and inspect the results.
+1. Approve the release to all environments, and inspect the results:\
 The qa environment should have the feature enabled, and the dev environment not.

 1. Push your code changes and let your pipeline do it's job